common-voice/cv-sentence-extractor/README.md

 bzip2 -d enwiki-latest-pages-articles-multistream.xml.bz2
 ```

-2. Use WikiExtractor to extract a dump (this might take a few hours)
+2. Use WikiExtractor to extract a dump (this might take a few hours).
+In the parameters, we specify to use JSON as the output format instead of the default XML.

 ```bash
 cd wikiextractor
 git checkout e4abb4cbd019b0257824ee47c23dd163919b731b
 python WikiExtractor.py --json ../enwiki-latest-pages-articles-multistream.xml
 ```

+In order to test your setup or create a small test set, you can interrupt the extractor after a few seconds already, as it creates separate files in each step.
+Those files can be already ingested by the `cv-sentence-extractor`.
+In the beginning, the WikiExtractor prints out how many processes it will use for the extraction: `INFO: Using 7 extract processes.` After that, a list of all extracted articles is printed out.
+As soon as some articles are extracted, you can abort the process and continue with step 3.

 *Important note: Please check the section about [creating a rules file](#using-language-rules) and [a blocklist](#create-a-blocklist-based-on-less-common-words) at this point, you might want to consider creating them and that process should happen before step 3.*